jhesch/dirty-bits/README.md

   deploy:
     runs-on: ubuntu-latest
     needs: get-dirty
-    # Skip the deploy job if all bits are clean.
+    # Run the deploy job if some bits are dirty AND none of the
+    # upstream jobs failed.
     if: needs.get-dirty.outputs.some-dirty == 'true'
     steps:
       - uses: actions/checkout@v2